 ¡Hola!
-Welcome to a new lesson about Spanish grammar.
+Welcome to a new grammar lesson.
 This time, we will analyze the structure of simple sentences in Spanish, that is, the parts that compose them.
-This topic is very important because it will allow you to identify the essential components of sentences so that you can communicate meaningfully and know the grammar behind what you say at the same time.
+This topic is very important because it will allow you to identify the essential components of sentences, so that you can communicate meaningfully and know the grammar behind what you are saying at the same time.
 We will focus specifically on how to identify the subject and predicate of sentences with simple explanations, examples and exercises.
 Let’s start…

 Introductory Video: Subject and predicate in Spanish

-To begin the lesson, we present a video about the rules related to the structure of sentences in Spanish.
+To begin the lesson, here is a video showing the rules related to the structure of sentences in Spanish.
 The video is basically a complete lesson about the subject and predicate in Spanish, explained in a simple way and with several comprehensible examples.
 Most of the content will be addressed later in the course of the lesson.
 Please activate the subtitles if you need them.

 What do we call “Oraciones” in Spanish?

 The Royal Spanish Academy defines sentences, “las oraciones”, as::

 A syntactic structure formed by a subject and a predicate

 In other definitions, a sentence is referred to as “The smallest unit of speech with complete meaning“.
 In simple terms, a sentence is the description of an action that someone or something performs.
 Pay attention to these two examples of sentences in Spanish: